 It might sound far-fetched, but it's a reality for many people.
-It's called orthokeratology, or ortho-k, and it is available throughout the country.
+It's called orthokeratology, or ortho-k.

-Orthokeratology is the design and fitting of special gas permeable contact lenses that gently reshape the clear front surface of the eye (cornea), so you can see clearly even after you remove the lenses.
+Orthokeratology (ortho-k) is the fitting of specially designed gas permeable contact lenses that you wear overnight.
+While you are asleep, the lenses gently reshape the front surface of your eye (cornea) so you can see clearly the following day after you remove the lenses when you wake up.

 - Learn about Lobob allergy-free lens care for RGP/hard and soft contact lenses